jettymx/jetty-infosite/en/producto.md

         </div>

         <div class="col-md-12">
-          <p class="lead">Jetty technology allows to identify and locate demand for collective transit services with the data provided by users when they have requested or booked a seat through the app</p>
+          <p class="lead">The technology developed by Jetty allows identifying and locating demand for collective transportation services based on the data automatically provided by the users once they sign up, request a service, book a seat in advance or pay with QR code through the app.</p>
         </div>
       </div>

       <div class="row caracteristicas">

       <div class="col-md-12 text-center" style="margin-bottom: 40px;">
-        <h1>We got three products:</h1>
+        <h1>We have 3 types  of service</h1>
       </div>

       <div class="clearfix"></div>